 Find it: 19102 S.E.
 Green Valley Rd., Auburn; 253-939-2706

-Get pickin’: Check back for the blueberry season opening in mid-July.
-Call or check the website before heading out to confirm that the farm is open when you want to pick.
+Get pickin’: Blueberry season opens in mid-July.
+Call or check the Facebook page before heading out to confirm that the farm is open when you want to pick.

 Linbo Blueberry Farm, Puyallup

 Find it: 1201 S. Fruitland, Puyallup

-Get pickin': Check back in July for when blueberry U-pick will open.
+Get pickin': Blueberry U-pick opens mid-July.
 Call ahead for open times on the day you want to go.
 Check the Facebook page for updates and additional open times.

 Charlotte’s Blueberry Park, Tacoma

 Free blueberry picking in a city park?
 Who’s in?
 Volunteers maintain the more than 3,000 blueberry bushes in this park, which has been farmed since 1929.
 Metro Parks does not use any pesticides or fertilizers on the blueberry bushes.
-Volunteer work days are held the third Saturday of the month, March through September, 9 a.m.–noon.
+Volunteer work days are held the fourth Saturday of the month, March through September, 9 a.m.–noon.